 With most modern rhinoplasty techniques the majority of incisions are made inside the nose, but occasionally a small incision will be made between the nostrils.
 The skin is then separated from the underlying bone and cartilage, which are then reshaped according to the desired shape, this may require cartilage grafts from the nasal septum, in revision rhinoplasty these grafts can be obtained from auricular (ear) cartilage, rib cartilage, cranial bone or implant materials.
 The incisions are then closed.
 A splint is typically applied to the outside of the nose and needs to stay for about a week.

 Dr Pincock will see you in the office five to seven days after the procedure to ensure that healing is progressing well and to clean out your air passages, so as to ease your breathing.
 Some swelling is expected afterwards, and you may need to use medications or nasal spray to keep your nasal passages open.
 Keeping the head elevated and applying cold compresses helps to reduce the swelling.
 Pain is usually minimal, but you will be prescribed pain medications to take as needed.
 The splint and the sutures will be removed in about a week.
 The majority of the swelling resolves during the first month, but your nose will continue to adjust its shape over the next twelve to eighteen months.

 Speak to us for further information or to make an appointment

-Please phone 1300 00 FACE or send us an online enquiry to find out more and book this or any of the other jobs we can complete for you, including natural lip filling as well as laser skin resurfacing plus many others.
+Please phone 1300 00 FACE or send us an online enquiry to find out more about Rhinoplasty in Sydney and book for procedures, including natural lip filling as well as laser skin resurfacing plus many more.